renataomon/odin-recipes/README.md

 This is a first project for [Odin Project](https://www.theodinproject.com) in Foundations.

-1. Skills Progress: 42% Complete.
+1. Skills Progress: 46% Complete.

-	I'm applying the initial knowledge to create a HTML page, based on:
+	I'm applying the initial knowledge to create a HTML/CSS page, based on:
     - Create and manage folder and files with terminal
     - headers
     - Paragraphs